Lau Pa Sat: Relocation

 A cast-iron fountain was originally placed at the centre of the market under the clock tower, but in 1902 the fountain was moved to the front of the now demolished Orchard Road Market.
 The fountain was moved again in 1930 to the Grand Hotel in Katong, and later dismantled and forgotten.
 It was rediscovered in pieces in 1989 by a team responsible for the restoration works for Raffles Hotel.
 The fountain has since been reassembled and restored, and now forms the centrepiece of the Palm Garden at the Raffles Hotel.

 As food court

 By the early 1970s, the area around Telok Ayer Market—Shenton Way, Robinson Road, Cecil Street and Raffles Place—had transformed into a major commercial and financial district of Singapore, and a wet market was no longer considered suitable for the area.
 In 1972, the market was converted into a hawker centre.
 However, the historical and architectural value of Telok Ayer Marker was recognised, and it was gazetted as a national monument on 28 June 1973.

 In 1986, the market was closed to allow construction of a new Mass Rapid Transit (MRT) line which runs underneath the building.
 The building was taken apart and its cast-iron supports put into storage in Jurong.
-Once the track-laying project has finished, the Telok Ayer Market was reconstructed in the late 1980s.
+Once the track-laying project was finished, the Telok Ayer Market was reconstructed in the late 1980s.